EBay shares sink as strong dollar, competition hit forecast

-(Reuters) - EBay Inc’s shares plunged 13 percent on Thursday, after a disappointing holiday-quarter performance and a weak forecast suggested that overwhelming competition from Amazon.com Inc was gutting the one-time Wall Street favorite.
+Jan 28 (Reuters) - EBay Inc stock plunged 14 percent in premarket trading after a disappointing showing in the holiday quarter and a weak forecast suggested that overwhelming competition from Amazon.com Inc was gutting the one-time Wall Street favorite.

-EBay, which gets more than half its revenue from overseas, is also fighting the impact of a strong dollar, which has knocked the wind out of profits at several companies that have reported results this earnings season.
+EBay, which gets more than half its revenue from overseas, is also fighting headwinds from a strong dollar, which has already knocked the wind out of many companies’ profits this earnings season.

-The stock fell to $23.01 in early trading, knocking off $4 billion from Ebay’s market value.
+Shares of the online retailer fell to $22.80 in pre-market trading on Thursday.

-EBay is trying to make products easier to find on its website.
-The company has made it mandatory for sellers to provide detailed information about the goods they offer, allowing it to better catalog and market these products.
+To make products easier to find on its website, eBay has made it mandatory for sellers to provide detailed information about the goods they offer, allowing the company to better catalog and market these products.

 But that’s not enough, Piper Jaffray analyst Gene Munster said.